-Criteria Minimum Required GPAs and HESI A2 Scores Pre-requisite GPA: Includes all required pre-requisite courses whether transferred in or taken at GCU When multiple transfer courses are being utilized to meet the content requirement for one GCU pre-requisite course and/or lab, all credits and each letter grade for those respective courses will be used in 3.25 the GPA calculation.
-All non-semester- based credits will be converted to the semester-based credit equivalent prior to calculating this GPA Cumulative GPA: Calculated based on a student's most recently completed 60 credit hours 3.0 This calculation includes both undergraduate and graduate coursework a student has completed.
+Criteria Minimum Required GPAs and HESI A2 Scores Pre-requisite GPA: Includes all required pre-requisite courses whether transferred in or taken at GCU 3.25 When multiple transfer courses are being utilized to meet the content requirement for one GCU pre-requisite course and/or lab, all credits and each letter grade for those respective courses will be used in the GPA calculation.
+All non-semester- based credits will be converted to the semester-based credit equivalent prior to calculating this GPA

+Criteria Minimum Required GPAs and HESI A2 Scores Cumulative GPA: This is determined by all 60 credits of coursework applied to the student's Bachelor of Science in Nursing Pre-Licensure program of study (both GCU and transfer coursework) and the grade earned in those courses from the awarding institution.
+In the event no letter grade is transcribed on the official transcript, there will be no impact to the GPA calculation (e.g., alternative credit with a grade of "CR").
+For students applying for secondary admission to the ABSN program prior to the Spring 2024 semester, the GPA may be calculated based on the totality of the most recent 60 credits completed (whether they apply directly to their program of study, or not) if this qualifies them for secondary admission.
+This alternative GPA calculation includes both undergraduate and graduate coursework a student has completed.
 Remedial coursework, as recognized by GCU, will not be included in this calculation.
 If a student has taken the same course multiple times within their last 60 credits, each attempt with an earned grade will be included in this calculation.
 All non- semester-based credits will be converted to the semester-based credit equivalent prior to calculating this GPA.
-HESI A2: Composite Score of Reading Comprehension, Grammar, and Vocabulary 80 HESI A2: Math 80 HESI A2: Human Anatomy and Physiology 75
+3.0 HESI A2: Composite Score of Reading Comprehension, Grammar, and Vocabulary 80 HESI A2: Math 80 HESI A2: Human Anatomy and Physiology 75